OctaHive/octa/README.md

 functionality missing, so I decided to create my own builder.

 # The differences from go-task
-* Support run nested tasks using wildcards, for example `*:docker` run all nested docker tasks
+* Support run tasks using wildcards, for example `*:docker` run all first child docker tasks, or you can run `**:docker` and run all nested docker task
-* Support returning task results.
+* Support returning dependency task results.
 This is useful, for example, when you need to process the result of a task in its parent task.
-* Support rendering templates and return as a task result
+* Support rendering templates and return result of rendering as task result

 # Installation